Erb’s Palsy, One of the Most Common Birth Injuries in West Virginia

 Rupture: A rupture is a stretch injury that causes the nerve to tear.
 Such injuries will not heal by themselves.
 These types of injuries may require nerve graft surgery.

 Avulsions: An avulsion is an extremely severe nerve injury that occurs when a nerve is ripped off from the spinal cord.
 This may be repaired with nerve graft surgery.
 However, in many cases, it may not be possible for the child to regain function in the arm, even after a nerve graft survey.

 Symptoms of Erb’s Palsy in Infants

 The symptoms your child exhibits depend on the nature and severity of the injury.
 Erb’s palsy may vary from child to child.
 Some of the common symptoms include weakness in the injured area, loss of sensation, inability to grip objects, impaired nerve development, and complete or partial paralysis in the arm that has been affected.
 Some children may experience weakness in the arm where the nerve injuries occurred, which may result in the arm being bent at the elbow.
-Other victims may experience more severe symptoms such as being unable to move the arm.
+Other victims may experience more severe symptoms such as being unable to move the arm as a result of shoulder dystocia.
 In some cases, children may prefer to use one arm over the other.
 Children may also experience pain, depending on the extent of nerve damage.

 Risks and Causes of Erb’s Palsy